Change can be hard. Very hard.

 I’ll be honest – it feels like chaos.
 But this time, I feel different.
 I feel fortified and empowered to turn to all the tools and resources and supports I have been teaching about for many years for resilience and well-being through selfcare.
 Being empowered does not mean it isn’t hard and it doesn’t mean I don’t have my meltdowns of tears and doubts.
 Change is hard.
 In fact, it feels like a thousand piece puzzle was dumped on the floor in front of me and I’m supposed to have it all put together in an all-too-short time frame.
 It feels impossible at the moment.
 Change is hard.
 And… I can do hard things.
 One piece, one choice at a time.
 I am possible.
 It is possible.
 Friedrich Nietzsche said

 “One must still have chaos in oneself to be able to give birth to a dancing star.”

-I’m looking forward to moving past this chaos and discovering the light and goodness that will eventually shine, and for the beautiful ways I can connect with the children, families, and staff whose lives I will intermingle with.
+I’m looking forward to moving past this chaos and discovering the light and goodness that will eventually shine, and for the beautiful ways I can connect with the children, families, and staff whose lives I will intermingle with at my school, as well as in my life.
 With patience and persistence my doubts will turn to confidence, my fear will turn to courage, and my worries will settle because everything changes.
 The chaos will settle.
 I will be transformed.
 Discoveries await.
 I’m excited.

 I know many of you are also going through changes and chaos and challenges.
 I’m excited to have you on this journey with me.
 Once in a while it’s ok to look back and notice how far you’ve come.
 Celebrate.
 And keep moving forward – choosing one step, one puzzle piece at a time.
 Do what you can.